DarkiT/mqttx/README.md

     - Configure appropriate buffer sizes for your use case
     - Use session-specific subscriptions (`HandleTo`/`ListenTo`) when possible
     - Monitor metrics to identify bottlenecks
+    - Compare current and average message rates to identify traffic patterns
+    - Use metrics data for capacity planning and performance tuning

 3. **Reliability**
     - Enable automatic reconnection for production use